 All effect sizes were coded so that positive scores indicate self-enhancement and negative scores indicate self-effacement.
 Studies were coded for sample size, the demographic makeup of the sample, publication type (i.e., published paper vs. unpublished paper), type of self-enhancement ratings (i.e., observer report vs. objective measures), type of sample (i.e., students vs. non-students), and type of self-enhancement index (i.e., regression residual vs. difference score).
-Further, we coded the length of raters’ relationships with the focal participant using three categories: (1) zero acquaintanceship—the rater and target are strangers who have not interacted [e.g., participants’ personalities were rated based on their Facebook profiles (Carlson, Naumann, & Vazire, 2011); participants’ physical attractiveness was rated based on photographs (Gabriel et al., 1994)], (2) short acquaintanceship when the rater and participant have interacted, but known each other for less than one week [e.g., without prior interaction, individuals participated in a leaderless group discussion exercise and then rated each group member’s task performance (Robins & Beer, 2001); without prior interaction, pairs of participants talked for five minutes and then rated their partner’s personality (Carlson, Vazire, & Oltmanns, 2011)], and (3) long acquaintanceship when the rater and participant have known each other longer than one week (e.g., friend, family member, and coworker ratings).
+Further, we coded the length of raters’ relationships with the focal participant using three categories: (1) zero acquaintanceship—the rater and target were strangers who had not interacted [e.g., participants’ personalities were rated by strangers based on their Facebook profiles (Carlson, Naumann, & Vazire, 2011); participants’ physical attractiveness was rated by strangers based on photographs (Gabriel et al., 1994)], (2) short acquaintanceship when the rater and participant had interacted, but known each other for less than one week [e.g., without prior interaction, individuals participated in a leaderless group discussion exercise and then rated each group member’s task performance (Robins & Beer, 2001); without prior interaction, pairs of participants talked for five minutes and then rated their partner’s personality (Carlson, Vazire, & Oltmanns, 2011)], and (3) long acquaintanceship when the rater and participant had known each other longer than one week (e.g., friend, family member, and coworker ratings).
 If an observer rater was nominated by a participant, then we assumed that person was a friend, family member, or coworker and thus in the long acquaintanceship category.
 In addition, we coded whether each potentially self-enhanced construct was an indicator of agency, communion, or neither (the neither category was chosen if it was decided that the construct was neither consistent with agency nor communion, or if it was an indeterminate combination of the two).
 Our coding decisions were based on the definitions of agency and communion provided by Wiggins (1991)—which can be found in our introduction.
 For a summary of the agency/communion/neither categorization by construct, see Table 1.
 Agreement between the first and second authors on the coded effect sizes was as follows: publication type (100%), type of self-enhancement ratings (100%), type of sample (100%), length of relationship (97%), agency/communion (90%), and type of self-enhancement index (100%).
 Divergent ratings were discussed until agreement was reached.
 The main codes and input values for all of the effect sizes included in the meta-analysis can be found in Appendix A.

 Analysis